Resources & Advice for adventures of any kind — even cupcake bakers

 Since the world is a constantly changing place, my main advice is pretty simple — Enjoy the journey.
 That may sound simplistic and easy, but how many people really enjoy their journey through life?
 Also, remember someday you’ll be living a “regular” life again, so enjoying the journey will mean everything, and simply achieving some monumental goal or notch on your belt will mean almost nothing.
 That being said, here are a few useful stepping stones:

-The most important factors when planning your travels, in order of importance:
+The top 4 important factors when planning your travels, in order of importance:

 The second most important factors when planning your travels, in order of importance: